 What is a press release boilerplate?

 While some PR writers extend their boilerplates to a second paragraph, keeping it to one paragraph is best.
-In fact, you should treat their boilerplate with the same care as the first paragraph of your press release.
+In fact, you should treat your boilerplate with the same care as the first paragraph of your press release.
 A good boilerplate is both educational and entertaining.
 People want to know what’s going on globally, but they also want to know who’s making the news.
 It’s crucial to realize how essential the boilerplate is to the overall success of a press release.
 The boilerplate allows you to give your readers a sneak peek into what you’re all about.
-Who leads your team, and what sets you apart.
+It also helps you highlight who leads your team, and what sets you apart.

-Your boilerplate should be written in a single paragraph or bullet points and should be no more than 100 words long.
+You should write your boilerplate in a single paragraph or in bullet point form and it should be no more than 100 words long.

 Would you prefer to let someone else take charge of crafting the perfect press release for your brand so that you can focus on product development?
 Then the Campaign package at Pressfarm could be just what you need.
 After you sign up for this package, the PR specialists and expert writers at Pressfarm will join forces to develop a newsworthy story angle, craft a professional press release and distribute it widely to reach your target audience.